 There is no specific age requirement for going to university, so you can always take a gap year before deciding to go.
 A gap year may give you the time to fully process what each option entails, and the understanding to make an informed decision.

 For some interesting ideas as to what to do and where to go in your gap year, have a look at UCAS’s Gap Year page.
-You may also be interested in this useful article, which discusses whether you should take a gap year, and this helpful article, which guides you through the process of taking a gap year.
+You may also be interested in this Think Student article, which discusses whether you should take a gap year, and this helpful article, which guides you through the process of taking a gap year.

 You have to bear in mind, however, that starting a business requires resilience and determination – you must be totally passionate about what you’re doing and willing to carry on, even if something doesn’t go the way it was planned.

+This option is probably the riskiest one you could take.
 Many young people tend to have a backup plan if they are starting their own business – usually a degree apprenticeship or part-time/full-time job, as stated above.
 This is a great idea, because it gives you something to fall back on if the business doesn’t work for you.

-5. Do a Traineeship
+5. Do a traineeship

 Traineeships are often taken by people who need the experience in order to go on to a complete apprenticeship or get a full-time job.
 They are much shorter than apprenticeships are, but they can take as short as six week or as long as six months.
 A traineeship is probably the best option if you are lacking in qualifications or need some work experience – the whole point of a traineeship is to make sure that you know skills that are important in a workplace, and to give you the skills to go on to further things.